Gibraltarian cuisine

 Gibraltarian cuisine is the result of a long relationship between the people of Spanish Andalusia and those of Great Britain, as well as the many foreigners who have made Gibraltar their home over the past three centuries.
 These influences include those of the culinary traditions of Malta, Genoa, and Portugal.
 This marriage of tastes has produced in Gibraltar an eclectic mix of Mediterranean and British cuisines.

 Below are some examples of typical Gibraltarian dishes.

 Pasta

 Rosto

 A popular local pasta dish of Italian origin consisting of penne in a tomato sauce with beef or occasionally pork, mushrooms and carrots (among other vegetables depending on family tradition) and topped with grated "queso bola".
-The origin of its name is probably from the English word "roast".
+The origin of its name is probably from the Italian word "arrosto".

 Fideos al horno

 A baked pasta dish very similar to the Spanish fideos al horno, Maltese imqarrun or Greek pastitsio which consists of macaroni, bolognese sauce, and various other ingredients including egg and bacon that vary according to family tradition.
 The macaroni is usually topped with a layer of grated cheese or béchamel that melts during the baking process and aids in binding.
 Even though the dish's main ingredient is macaroni, the name fideos al horno is actually Spanish for 'baked noodles'.